GiuseppeMarra/lyrics/README.md

-*DISCLAIMER: This is a work-in-progress repository*
+*DISCLAIMER: This is a work-in-progress repository.
+Code needs to be commented and we aim at providing you with a Jupiter notebook for each of them.
+Moreover, some advanced features of this framework are not used in any example and some examples are in order for them.*